This post contains affiliate links.

 There are a few different types of basil used in Thai cooking.

-- Holy basil (or hot basil) is known for adding heat to dishes.
+- Holy Basil (or hot basil) is known for adding heat to dishes.
 It can be harder to find so Thai basil is often used as a substitute.

 - Thai Basil (or Thai sweet basil) has purple stems and a spicy licorice-anise flavor.
 Thai basil can be difficult to find in American grocery stores but can be found in most Asian grocery stores (I've seen it in every Asian grocery store I've ever been in!).
 If you can't find it, regular old sweet basil will work as a substitute.